Superconducting order parameter in aperiodic binary systems: Effect of Hartree shift

 where,

 At the half filling, $\langle n_{e} \rangle$ = 1.
 The self-consistency equation for the Hartree shift becomes: $\epsilon_{i}^{HF} = - \frac{U}{2} n_{e}(i)$~\cite{Tanaka2000}.
 Now, to calculate the OP self-consistently, we begin with an initial guess value of $\mu$, $\Delta_{i}$, and $\epsilon_{i}^{HF}$, and then calculate $n_{e}(i)$ with the new $\Delta_{i}$ and $\epsilon_{i}^{HF}$ using the quasiparticle energies and wavefunctions.
-This step is repeated until the convergence is achieved~\cite{Chen2024a}.
-We adjust $\mu$ in such a way that the system is always in its half-filling condition.
-We find that after considering the Hartree shift term, there is a nominal change in the behavior of the OP as long as the Hubbard interaction is not strong.
-Specifically, the overall nature of the OP distribution and its magnitudes remain almost unaffected when the Hartree shift term is taken into account.
-In order to show the effect of the Hartree term, we show the behavior of the OP only for the Nickel-mean QC in Fig.~\ref{NMQCHF} as an example.
-Compared with Fig.~\ref{OI2}, we observe that the OP profiles with and without the Hartree term are very similar to each other.
-We also confirm the same for other QCs.
-Thus, the non-consideration of the Hartree-shift term is completely justified as long as the interaction is not strong, since the qualitative behavior remains unaffected, making nominal changes in the amplitudes.
+This step is repeated until the convergence is achieved for both $\epsilon_i^{HF}$ and $\Delta_i$ with a tolerance of $10^{-5}$\cite{Chen2024a}.
+The effect of Hartree-shift can be minimized by a proper shifting of the chemical potential~\cite{Zhu2025, Bai2023a}.
+We find that after considering the Hartree shift term, there is a nominal change in the behavior of the OP as long as the Hubbard interaction is not strong and the condition on the chemical potential is maintained.
+In order to show the effect of the Hartree term, we show the behavior of the OP only for the Nickel-mean ABS as an example in Fig.~\ref{NMQCHF}.
+We observe that the OP profiles with and without the Hartree term almost overlap with each other.
+We also confirm the same for other other ABSs.
+Thus, the non-consideration of the Hartree-shift term is completely justified as long as the interaction is not strong and the chemical potential is tuned appropriately since the qualitative behavior remains unaffected, making nominal changes in the amplitudes.